mobilabsolutions/stash-sdk-ios/README.md

 }
 ```

-### Registering a PayPal account
+### PayPal Account Registration

-Currently, only the Braintree PSP allows registering a PayPal account and it is only possible to register a PayPal payment method using the provided module UI.
+Currently, only the Braintree PSP allows registering a PayPal account and it is  possible to register a PayPal account only by using the provided module UI.

-#### Setup for app switch
+#### Setup for App Switch

-PayPal account registration flow involves switching to another app or  `SFSafariViewController`  for authentication, so you must register a URL type and configure your app to return from app switches.
+The PayPal account registration flow involves switching to another app or  `SFSafariViewController`  for authentication, so you must register a URL type and configure your app to return from the app switches.

-#### Register a URL type
+#### Register a URL Type

-1. In Xcode, click on your project in the Project Navigator and navigate to  **App Target**  >  **Info**>  **URL Types**
+1. In the Xcode, click on your project in the Project Navigator and navigate to  **App Target**  >  **Info**>  **URL Types**.
-2. Click  **[+]**  to add a new URL type
+2. Click on **[+]**  to add a new URL type.
-3. Under  **URL Schemes**, enter your app switch return URL scheme.
+3. Under the **URL Schemes**, enter your app switch return URL scheme.
 This scheme  **_must start with your app's Bundle ID and be dedicated to MobilabPayment app switch returns_**.
 For example, if the app bundle ID is  `com.your-company.Your-App`, then your URL scheme could be  `com.your-company.Your-App.mobilab`.

 #### Update your application delegate